ok97465/spyder_okvim/README.md

 This project is incomplete.
 So it may adversely affect spyder-ide.
 If you have a problem after installing this, please retry after uninstalling okvim.

+## Known Issues

+- Okvim is not working when the spyder editor is undocked from mainwindow.

 ## Overview